Osaka is rather a cool’n’contemporary metropole than an ancient town – for the latter, you should include a side trip to Himeji.

 The 173-meter tall building consists of two towers that are connected by a Floating Garden Observatory on the 39th floor.
 Although it’s mainly an office building, due to the observatory deck it is one of Osaka’s top – pun intended – tourist destinations.

-You get there by a glassy elevator and a flight of moving stairs – already that’s pretty impressive; or scary if you are suffering from acrophobia like I do.
+You get there by a glassy elevator and a flight of moving stairs – already that’s pretty impressive; or scary if you are suffering from acrophobia as I do.
 Therefore, I stayed on the 39th floor where there is a gift shop and some restaurants.
 From here, you have an unobstructed view through the huge windows.

 For 1,500 Yen, you can climb the stairs to the 40th floor where there is an open-air observatory.